How To Build A Photography Portfolio

-- We can use this final selection of images to discuss what it is you’re doing well, what you can work on into the future and, ultimately, what your work is really about.
+Once the final selection and sequencing has been achieved I’II discuss what it is I believe you’re doing well, what you can work on into the future and, ultimately, what your work is really about.

 Session Duration - 60 Minutes

-The cost of the 60 minute session is USD $50, payable in advance, via the following link.
+The cost of this 60 minute (approx.) Portfolio Building and Feedback session is USD $50, payable in advance, via the following link.

 You’ll find your Portfolio Building and Feedback session to be very rewarding and highly informative.
 I hope it's just what you need to advance your photography to the next level.